syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## What's a Promise? {#promise-definition}

-A Promise is the building block that Kratix provides to enable Platform teams to build their platforms incrementally.
-Promises are what allow the Platform to provide anything-as-a-Service, and are composed of mainly three pieces:
+A Promise is the building block that Kratix provides to enable platform teams to build their platforms incrementally.
+Promises are what allow the platform to provide anything-as-a-Service and are composed of mainly three pieces:

-- A set of Dependencies that needs to be installed on any Worker cluster intending to run the Promise workload.
+- A set of Dependencies that needs to be installed on any worker cluster intending to run the Promise workload.
-- An API exposing to the user of the Platform the configuration options they have when requesting the service provided by the Promise.
+- An API exposing to the user of the platform the configuration options they have when requesting the service provided by the Promise.
-- A series of Workflows that need to be executed to fulfil the Promise and create the service.
+- A series of Workflows are executed to fulfil the Promise and create the service.

 <details>
    <summary>🤔 How's that different from Helm?
 Or Crossplane?
 Or... </summary>

-Kratix positions itself as a framework for building Platforms.
+Kratix positions itself as a framework for building platforms.
 Instead of thinking _Kratix or X_, think **Kratix and X**.
 The team has written extensively on how Kratix can work together with other Kubernetes tools.
 Please check [The Value of